Fourier methods

 plot(f)

-It doesn't make much sense to think of a two-dimensional function in the time domain.
-But the Fourier transform works with both a time signal and a spatial signal (or a signal in almost any other domain).
-So, suppose our two-dimensional data is in the spatial domain.
+It doesn't make much sense to think about a two-dimensional function in the time domain.
+But the Fourier transform works with both a temporal signal and a spatial signal (or a signal in almost any other domain).
+So, let's assume that our two-dimensional data is in a spatial domain.

 heatmap(f)

-Fourier transform generation for multidimensional signals is also performed using fft().
+The generation of the Fourier transform for multidimensional signals is also performed using fft().

 F = fft(f);